OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 - **Peer-to-lender** - loans originate from Olympus Treasury.
 Practically, Cooler Loans acts as lender-of-last-resort and can guarantee liquidity because every gOHM is backed by USDS.
 - **Perpetual Borrowing** - No expiration or renewal needed.
 Positions stay open as long as interest is paid.
-- **Fixed 0.5% APR** - Continuous interest accrual, set via governance, independent of market conditions.
+- **Governance-Set Fixed APR** - Continuous interest accrual, set by governance.
+The current on-chain rate is approximately 0.4988% per year.
-- **No Price-Based Liquidations** - Whereas most lending markets will liquidate your position if underlying collateral falls below a certain price, Cooler Loans is in a unique position to offer liquidation-free loans because every gOHM is backed by USDS.
-As long as Loan-to-Collateral value is at a safe discount relative to actual backing, the protocol remains solvent.
-Loans default only when unpaid interest exceeds a governance-defined threshold.
+- **No Market Price-Based Liquidations** - Whereas most lending markets liquidate positions when collateral market price falls below a threshold, Cooler V2 does not use an external price oracle for liquidations.
+Positions can still be liquidated if debt grows past the on-chain liquidation LTV set by the LTV Oracle.
 - **Unified Loan Position** - One dynamic loan per user- collateral, debt, and repayments are managed flexibly.
 - **Governance-Aligned LTV Drip** - Origination LTV increases over time through a governance-controlled drip system.
 - **gOHM Collateral** - Ensures borrowing is backed by a protocol-native asset, reinforcing system solvency.